kbrulois/magic/README.md

 MAGIC can be run using the command line script `MAGIC.py` with the following parameters:

 		$> MAGIC.py -h
-		usage: MAGIC.py [-h] -d D -o O [-g G] [--gene-name-file GN] [--use-ensemble-ids] [--cell-axis CA] [--skip-rows SKIP_ROWS]
+		usage: MAGIC.py [-h] -d D [-a A] -o O -q Q -s S [-g G] [--gene-name-file GN] [--use-ensemble-ids] [--cell-axis CA] [--skip-rows SKIP_ROWS]
                 [--skip-columns SKIP_COLUMNS] [-n] [-l L]
                 [--mols-per-cell-min MOLS_PER_CELL_MIN]
                 [--mols-per-cell-max MOLS_PER_CELL_MAX] [-p P]
-                		[--pca-non-random] [-t T] [-k K] [-ka KA] [-e E] [-r R] {csv,10x,10x_HDF5,mtx}
+                [--pca-non-random] [-t T] [-k K] [-ka KA] [-e E] [-r R] [-c C] {csv,10x,10x_HDF5,mtx}

 		run MAGIC

-		positional arguments:
+		positional arguments: {csv,10x,10x_HDF5,mtx}
-		  {csv,10x,mtx}         what is the file type of your original data?
+                        what is the file type of your original data?

 		optional arguments:
   		-h, --help            show this help message and exit

 		data loading parameters:
   		-d D, --data-file D   File path of input data file.
   		-a A, --aff_mat_input_data_file A
                         File path of affinity matrix input data file.
   		-o O, --output-file O
                         File path of where to save the MAGIC imputed data (in csv format).
+  		-q Q, --output-file2 Q
+                        File path of where to save the diffusion map data (in csv format).
+  		-s S, --output-file3 S
+                        File path of where to save the markov affinity matrix (in csv format).
   		-g G, --genome G      Genome must be specified when loading 10x_HDF5 data.
-		  --gene-name-file GN   Gene name file must be specified when loading mtx data.
+  		--gene-name-file GN   Gene name file must be specified when loading mtx
+                        data.
   		--use-ensemble-ids    Use ensemble IDs instead of gene names.
-		  --cell-axis CA        When loading a csv, specify whether cells are on rows or columns (Default = 'rows').
+  		--cell-axis CA        When loading a csv, specify whether cells are on rows
+                        or columns (Default = 'rows').
  		 --skip-rows SKIP_ROWS
                         When loading a csv, number of rows to skip after the header row (Default = 0).
  		 --skip-columns SKIP_COLUMNS
                         When loading a csv, number of columns to skip after the header columns (Default = 0).

 		normalization/filtering parameters:
   		-n, --no-normalize    Do not perform library size normalization on the data -l L, --log-transform L
                         Log-transform data with the specified pseudocount.
  		 --mols-per-cell-min MOLS_PER_CELL_MIN
                         Minimum molecules/cell to use in filtering.
  		 --mols-per-cell-max MOLS_PER_CELL_MAX
                         Maximum molecules/cell to use in filtering.

 		MAGIC parameters:
  		 -p P, --pca-components P
                         Number of pca components to use when running MAGIC (Default = 20).
  		 --pca-non-random      Do not used randomized solver in PCA computation.
-		  -t T			t parameter for running MAGIC (Default = 6).
+  		 -t T                  t parameter for running MAGIC (Default = 2).
-		  -k K			Number of nearest neighbors to use when running MAGIC (Default = 30).
+  		 -k K                  Number of nearest neighbors to use when running MAGIC
+                        (Default = 9).
-		  -ka KA		knn-autotune parameter for running MAGIC (Default = 10).
+  		 -ka KA                knn-autotune parameter for running MAGIC (Default =
+                        3).
   		 -e E, --epsilon E     Epsilon parameter for running MAGIC (Default = 1).
-		  -r R, --rescale R	Percentile to rescale data to after running MAGIC (Default = 99).
+  		 -r R, --rescale R     Percentile to rescale data to after running MAGIC
+                        (Default = 0).

+		Diffusion Map parameters:
+  		-c C, --n_diffusion_components C
+                        Number of diffusion map components to calculate (Default = 10).
 ##### Installation and dependencies for the R version
 The R version can be installed using: